 With a wide-open aperture, this lens produced practically no flare effects in our standard sun in the corner of the frame flare test.
 However, the narrow aperture tests did not fare as well, with plenty of character showing at 18mm f/16.

 Flare effects can be embraced or avoided, or removal can be attempted.
-Unfortunately, removal is sometimes very challenging, and in some cases, flare effects can destroy image quality.
+Unfortunately, removal is sometimes challenging, and in some cases, flare effects can destroy image quality.

 Two lens aberrations are particularly evident in images of stars, mainly because bright points of light against a dark background make them easier to see.
 Coma occurs when light rays from a point of light spread out from that point instead of being refocused as a point on the sensor.
 Coma is absent in the center of the frame, gets worse toward the edges/corners, and generally appears as a comet-like or triangular tail of light which can be oriented either away from the center of the frame (external coma) or toward the center of the frame (internal coma).
 Coma clears as the aperture is narrowed.
 Astigmatism is seen as points of light spreading into a line, either sagittal (radiating from the center of the image) or meridional (tangential, perpendicular to sagittal).
 This aberration can produce stars appearing to have wings.
 Remember that Lateral CA is another aberration apparent in the corners.